 Read more: Why You Need to Eat Fat to Burn Fat

 Still think that going low-fat or fat-free is the best move for your weight or health?
 Consider this: Adult obesity rates have doubled since the low-fat craze of the 1980s and 1990s, while childhood obesity rates have increased more than three-fold, according to the Centers For Disease Control and Prevention (CDC).
+Low-fat diets may not be the cause of the obesity epidemic, but the research surely points to an association.
 What's more, a December 2015 meta-analysis of more than 50 studies published in The Lancet Diabetes & Endocrinology found that low-fat diets are rarely successful for weight loss.

 But you can gain weight from eating more calories than you burn, since any calories (from fat, carbs or protein) that your body doesn't need for energy ultimately get stored as fat.
 And because high-fat foods are more calorie-dense, they can be easier to overeat, Fear says.
 That's why it's important to enjoy them in moderation.
 Think a handful of nuts for a snack, a tablespoon of olive oil on a salad or a quarter of an avocado on a sandwich.